Also Credited As:Clyde Anderson, Phil Hoffman, Philip Hoffman, Philip S Hoffman

 Director Sidney Lumet's "Before the Devil Knows Your Dead" (2007) featured Hoffman as a desperate businessman who robs his own family business, but despite accolades for Hoffman and co-stars Ethan Hawke, Albert Finney, and Marisa Tomei, the film only received limited release.
 At the end of 2007, Hoffman appeared in Mike Nichols' "Charlie Wilson's War," a political drama in which he portrayed Gust Avrakotos, a real CIA agent who armed Afghani tribesmen during the guerilla uprising against the Soviets in the 1980s.
 In early 2008, Hoffman earned a Golden Globe nomination, which was soon followed by an Oscar nod for Best Performance by an Actor in a Supporting Role.
 Continuing to roll out award-worthy performances, he was nominated later that year for a Golden Globe for Best Performance by a Supporting Actor for his role of a priest in John Patrick Shanley's riveting drama, "Doubt" (2008).
 His performance as a liberally-minded priest accused by the parish's stern headmistress (Meryl Streep) of an improper relationship with a new student also earned Hoffman an Academy Award nomination for Best Supporting Actor.

 After that critically acclaimed performance, he played Iago in a Public Theater and LAByrinth joint production of "Othello" (2009) before portraying a rock-loving disc jockey in "Pirate Radio" (2009).
-Hoffman made his directing debut with the slice-of-life comedy "Jack Goes Boating" (2010) before going back in front of the cameras with supporting roles as Oakland A's manager Art Howe in "Moneyball" (2011) and a political campaign manager in George Clooney's acclaimed drama, "The Ides of March" (2011), starring Ryan Gosling as his junior protégé.
+Hoffman made his directing debut with the slice-of-life comedy "Jack Goes Boating" (2010) before going back in front of the cameras with supporting roles as Oakland A's manager Art Howe in "Moneyball" (2011) and a political campaign manager in George Clooney's acclaimed drama "The Ides of March" (2011), starring Ryan Gosling as his junior protégé.
 From there, Hoffman took to the stage again, this time to deliver a strong turn as Willy Loman in a 2012 Broadway revival of Arthur Miller's "Death of a Salesman."
 The role earned him widespread praise as well as nominations for Best Actor at the Drama Desk and Tony awards.
 Back on the big screen, he reunited with Paul Thomas Anderson for the first time since "Punch-Drunk Love" to star in the director's period drama "The Master" (2012).
 Hoffman played Lancaster Dodd, an L. Ron Hubbard-like leader of a quasi-religious movement who takes a disturbed World War II veteran (Joaquin Phoenix) under his wing to help spread his teachings.
-The film was overwhelmingly praised by critics, many of whom singled out Hoffman's performance; at year's end, he received a Golden Globe nod for Best Supporting Actor.
+The film was overwhelmingly praised by critics, many of whom singled out Hoffman's performance; at year's end, he received nominations for both a Golden Globe and an Academy Award for Best Supporting Actor.